Chevron Richmond Refinery: 2012 fire

-On August 6, 2012, a large fire erupted at the refinery at about 6:15 PM and reported to be contained at 10:40 PM.
-Flames were seen issuing from at least two of the refinery's towers.
+On August 6, 2012, a large fire was reported to have erupted at the refinery at about 6:15 PM.
+Flames were seen issuing from at least two of the refinery's towers, and a large plume of dark colored smoke covered the surrounding area.
 Contra Costa Health Services responded by notifying residents shelter in place.
-BART shut down local service.
-The shelter-in-place order was lifted at 11:15 PM.
+Local sirens were quickly activated, and numerous Emergency Alert System messages were issued throughout the event, several of which were broadcast by the National Weather Service.
+BART shut down all local service.
+The fire was reported to be contained at around 10:40 PM, and the shelter-in-place order was lifted at 11:15 PM.
 Initial reports estimated that 11,000 people sought treatment at area hospitals, and later reports placed the number above 15,000 people.

 Six employees that were present at the scene of the fire suffered varying degrees of injury.
 Employee 1 received a minor burn to a small area on the left ear, Employee 2 suffered a small burn to the left wrist, Employee 3 suffered from abdominal discomfort.
 Employee 4's respiratory pathway was irritated, Employee 5 suffered blistering to the right leg from boot wear, and Employee 6 had a bruised finger.
 All of the injured employees were given on site medical treatment by the Chevron Fire Department and other on site medical staff.

 A refinery spokeswoman stated that the fire erupted in the number 4 crude distillation unit, or CDU.
 Just before 6:30 p.m., an inspection crew discovered that there was a diesel leak in a line in the CDU—and that the leak was growing.
 The crew evacuated the area just before the diesel ignited, said Nigel Hearne, manager of the refinery.